 “If one part of the [mycelial] network is compromised, the mass will continue to thrive.
 There is no reliance, nor is there any dependency on centralization in the mycelium.
 It learns, feeds, and operates collectively as one neural network through its microscopic nodes and highly-sophisticated natural engineering.”

 Ah-Mazing.
 And seriously parallel to what the world’s digital networks are continually evolving towards.

-Where we’re at in the evolution of the internet & what the future holds
+Where we’re at in the evolution of the internet & what the future holds for online communities

 Right now, we (mostly) exist in the era of centralized networks, all of which are controlled by big tech (think: Facebook, Netflix, Google).
 What this means is that big tech owns and controls the majority of our information and data.
 No, this isn’t breaking news.
 But it still feels like 😳, and, it doesn’t have to be this way.